davery22/conveyor/design-notes/03-chaining-and-running.md

 Seeing how this would play out, and not really enjoying the idea of having doppelganger interfaces anyway, I decided to move the chaining methods directly onto the original interfaces, along with the `run` method.
-This has the bitter implication from earlier - that if we don't know better, we should assume that any `Source` or `Sink` might have silos inside - so even if we want to drain manually, we still need to `run` things.
-But by this point, I expected that draining manually would be far less common usage than chaining stages to form a closed `Silo`, and then running that.
+This has the bitter implication from earlier - that if we don't know better, we should assume that any `Source` or `Sink` might have stations inside - so even if we want to drain manually, we still need to `run` things.
+But by this point, I expected that draining manually would be far less common usage than chaining stages to form a closed `Station`, and then running that.
 Between the ergonomics of chaining, the implicit handling of threads and the 'complete/close' dance, and the collective influence of operators whose output may now need to be `run`, chaining and running had become the endorsed usage.